-However,, many people have said that installing the system was a “piece of cake”, so you won’t need a plumber to install this system even if you are new to the process.
+However, many people have said that installing the system was a “piece of cake,” so you won’t need a plumber to install it even if you are new to the process.

 7.Filtrete Advanced Quick Change Filtration System

-- No dedicated faucet required.
-Easily connects to your kitchen or bath faucet.
+- No dedicated faucet is required.
+It easily connects to your kitchen or bath faucet.

-- Connects to cold water supply via a 3/8-inch tube with an easy 30-minute installation.
+- Connects to a cold water supply via a 3/8-inch tube with an easy 30-minute installation.

 - 6-month filter life (2,000 gallons).

-- Reduces chlorine taste and odor as well as microbial cysts, sand, soil, silt, rust, and sediment by 78%.
+- Reduces chlorine taste and odor and microbial cysts, sand, soil, silt, rust, and sediment by 78%.
 Tested and certified for NSF Standards 42 and 53.

 It is easy to replace the filter cartridges, and the filter system itself lasts for quite a while.
 The filter also changes the taste and appearance of ice and drinking water in a way that leaves most people satisfied.

-Filters out fluoride and chlorine taste as well as particulates that may be in the water, but not much else (lead, etc.).
-May take longer than 30 minutes to install.
-Also, flow rate is known to decrease over time.
+Filters out fluoride and chlorine taste and particulates that may be in the water, but not much else (lead, etc.).
+It may take longer than 30 minutes to install.
+Also, the flow rate is known to decrease over time.

-The Filtrate Advanced Quick Change filter is the intermediate in a line of Filtrate filters ranging from basic to maximum (which filters lead in addition to what is filtered by the advanced filter).
-It is one of the most effective filters that can change the taste and appearance of water significantly but may not do much on the microscopic level.
+The Filtrate Advanced Quick Change filter is the intermediate in a line of Filtrate filters ranging from basic to maximum (which filters lead and what is filtered by the advanced filter).
+It is one of the most effective filters that can significantly change the taste and appearance of water but may not do much on the microscopic level.

-While the filter system may take some time to mount against a cabinet wall underneath your sink, cartridge replacement can take place in a flash.
+While the filter system may take some time to mount against a cabinet wall underneath your sink, cartridge replacement can occur in a flash.